 A Level French

 About the Course

 French at A-level is an exciting and versatile course that opens your mind to other countries; their traditions, history and culture.
-French is spoken by about 300 million people around the world.
-The topics studied in this course offer a multitude of cross-curricular links making it an ideal option to complement any other courses you may choose such as History, Science, English, Law, Business, Politics and Media Studies.
+French is spoken by about 200 million people around the world as a mother tongue or fluent second language.
+The topics studied in this course offer a multitude of cross-curricular links making it an ideal option to complement any other courses you may choose such as History, Science, English, Business, Politics and Media Studies.
 It equips you not only with linguistic skills but also with transferable skills such as cognitive flexibility, autonomy, resourcefulness, creativity and critical thinking.

 Progression Opportunities

-France is one of the UK's top trading partners.
-The country also boasts the seventh-largest economy in the world, the third-largest in Europe and ranked forth in the Fortune Global 500 in 2020, beaten only by the USA, China and Japan.
-Furthermore, businesses in certain sectors will certainly want to take advantage of the French market.
-Home to world-famous brands and companies including Total, Renault, L'Oreal, Christian Dior and Michelin, France makes perfect territory for companies trading in everything from automobiles and telecommunications to fashion and food.
-Other big industries in France include tourism, transport and energy.

-Finally, French is the official language of 28 other countries scattered all around the globe as well of international organisations including the UN, FIFA, the European Union, Interpol and the African Union.
+The French language is an important language of diplomacy and one of the principal languages in international organisations such as the International Olympic Committee, NATO, FIFA, the World Trade Organisation, the United Nations and the European Union.
+Knowing French to A-level, regardless of the career you might choose, will allow you to compete effectively in the global economy.
+Job applicants who are proficient in at least two languages are at a distinct advantage.
+As the demand for languages is increasing and the availability of linguists is shrinking, could you fill this gap?

 Entry Requirements

 Students will need to achieve at least a grade 6 in GCSE French and a grade 4 in English Language.
 However, if you are interested in the course but you have not achieved a grade 6, please contact the subject leader.

 Awarding Body

+AQA

+Qualification code 7651

 Year 12 Artistic culture in the French-speaking world A culture proud of its heritage / Contemporary francophone music / Cinema the 7th art form Aspects of French-speaking society The changing nature of the family / The 'cyber-society' / The place of voluntary work One film from the specification list; Grammar Year 13 Aspects of French-speaking society: current issues Positive features of a diverse society / Life for the marginalised / How criminals are treated Aspects of political life in the French-speaking world Teenagers, the right to vote and political commitment / Demonstrations, strikes - who holds the power? / Politics and immigration One text from the specification list; Individual research project; Grammar Study Methods Your listening, reading, writing and speaking skills in French will be developed through a variety of tasks.
 You will read texts, listen to recorded material, watch films, take part in class debates and produce pieces of written work such as essays and translations.
 You will be expected to keep up with the news and do research to widen your knowledge and understanding of modern society.
 This will in turn help you to have a better understanding of the world around you, discern pros and cons or opposite points of views on certain topics and issues.
 As part of the course, you will have to complete an individual research project, allowing you to explore an area of your own choice (for example scientific, artistic, sport-related).
 The grammar you have learned at GCSE level will be reinforced and extended and you will gain an increasingly wide knowledge of vocabulary.
-Method of Assessment At the end of the course you will complete the following assessments: